Count Arthur Strong (TV series): Series 3 (2017)

 The third series started on 19 May 2017 on BBC One, at the earlier timeslot of 8:30 p.m.
 Broadcasts were delayed in the first half of June due to the 2017 UK election and moved to BBC Two due to Wimbledon, while the episode "Safari Park" was pushed to the end of the series' broadcast due to the death of a zookeeper in late May.

 Broadcast history

-The first episode of six was broadcast on BBC Two on 8 July 2013, with one episode each week airing thereafter.
+The first series of six episodes was broadcast on BBC Two on 8 July 2013, with one episode each week airing thereafter.
 The first episode was watched by 971,000 viewers, less than half of BBC Two's slot average over the previous three months.
 Episodes 4, 5 and 6 were subsequently moved from Mondays, 8.30 pm, on BBC Two, to Tuesdays, 8 pm, on the same channel.

 The second series aired on BBC One rather than BBC Two.
 The series was recorded at Pinewood Studios between 6 June 2014 and 18 July 2014.
 The second series began broadcasting on BBC One on 6 January 2015.

 The third and final series was recorded at Pinewood Studios in August 2016.
 It was due for broadcast later that same year, but was pushed back to 2017.